dburkhardt/viash_web/content/docs/prologue/supported_languages.md

 ---
 title: "Supported languages"
-description: "You can use several programming languages with viash to write your own components.
-To get started with your preferred language, take a look at the language specific Hello World examples and the [Creating components](/creating_components) section. "
+description: "You can use several programming languages with viash to write your own components."
-lead: "You can use several programming languages with viash to write your own components.
-To get started with your preferred language, take a look at the language specific Hello World examples and the [Creating components](/creating_components) section. "
+lead: "You can use several programming languages with viash to write your own components."
 date: 2021-05-28T14:00:00+00:00
-lastmod: "2021-05-29T10:27:14+00:00"
+lastmod: "2021-05-31T10:15:16+00:00"
 draft: false
 images: []
 menu: